zhangyaqi1989/Python-Itertools/README.md

 # Python-Itertools
-Some receipt for Python itertools
+Some recipes for Python itertools